 Why I Wouldn’t Get Rid of my Straw even if I Knew for Sure it Brought in Fungus that can cause Early Blight

 I depend heavily on straw.
 I couldn’t garden without.
 It would not be practical for me to remove the tons of straw I have in my garden.
-And most importantly, I feel there are better ways to deal with this problem — and also ways to lesson the amount of straw I have to use.
+And most importantly, I feel there are better ways to deal with this problem — and also ways to lessen the amount of straw I have to use.
 (I’ll cover that under cover crops below.)

 I can understand the line of thought that would dictate getting rid of all the straw — either removing it or burning it.